whistlegraph/aesthetic-computer/README.txt

   - [x] Add param to `publish` to rename the file.
   - [x] Publishing the same piece more than once / overwriting a piece doesn't work in the editor.
   - [] `load` should load a photo / be similar to `paste` and work on mobile.

+*** .pjs compiler ***
+  - [] Break the below down into steps and get it compiling on each load.
+    - [] Add syntax support to the vscode extension for the .pjs files / metaprocessor.
+    - [] Write the metaprocessor in that slurps the .pjs to OpenAI at runtime.
+    // 🔥
+    // TODO: Write `prompted` javascript that will compile and run against any
+    //       LLM version 24.02.22.19.38
+    // Call it `.pjs` ?
+    // piece, processing, prompted

+    //if (!net.iframe && params[0]^does not start with^) {
+    //  return;
+    //}

 *** Web Notifications ***
   - [] Get web notifications working and tie them directly to push notifications.